MrSavage009/The-Protein-Restriction-Hoax/README.md

 4. **Promote through media**: issue a press release with sensational headlines, bury the limitations in the fine print, allow widespread misrepresentation.

-5. **Protect through gatekeeping**: publish behind a paywall, use anonymous peer reviewers from the same ecosystem, label critics as "conspiracy theorists."
+5. **Protect through gatekeeping**: publishpublish in an OA journal while the primary sources remain paywalled, use anonymous peer reviewers from the same ecosystem, label critics as "conspiracy theorists."

 6. **Serve the funders' interests**: provide scientific cover for a political and commercial agenda to reduce meat consumption.